 o Introduce the yes/no task, "hits" and "false alarms" (also called "false positives").
-Hit and false alarm rates completely characterizes the ideal's performance (Recall Hecht et al.'s experiment only reported hit rate, the "proportions of yes's" when the light was flashed).
+Hit and false alarm rates completely summarizes the ideal's performance for this task.
+(Recall Hecht et al.'s experiment only reported hit rate, the

+"proportions of yes's" when the light was flashed.
+They didn't measure what observers said when no light was flashed.).
 We'll also define "correct rejections" and "misses".